How can you prevent the flu?

-Every year, about 5 to 15 percent of the population get the flu, a common virus that can cause high fever, sore throat, fatigue, muscle pain, and other symptoms.
+Every year, about 5% to 15% of the population gets the flu, a common virus that can cause high fever, sore throat, fatigue, muscle pain, and other symptoms.

 That’s why anyone sick with the flu should stay home.
 You are contagious one day before your symptoms start and up to a week after becoming sick.
 If you have the flu, antiviral drugs effective against viruses are the best way to decrease its length and severity.